 - Avalara utilizes Customer Usage codes (A.K.A Entity Use codes) for sales tax exemption based on the customer type.
 You can enter in these customer exemption codes in the Customer Type setup in Configuration Manager.
 To accomplish this, browse to File > Configuration Manager.
 Drill down to Customer, then Customer Type.

 - Here, you can enter in the Tax Exemption Code based on the Customer Type.
 You may need to create a Customer Type based on the Customer Usage code you will be required to use.
 Screen shot in step 3 shows where to assign the related Customer Type.
+For a list of Tax Exemption Codes to assign to your customer types, please refer to this article from AvaTax.

 3. In order for the Customer Exemption Code to be utilized you will also need to set the Customer’s Tax Exemption Code on the Customer record.
 You can find this field on the Customer window by opening the related customer and selecting the ‘Tax Info’ sub-tab of the Customer Tab.